Click & Collect - across over 50 Stores, no account needed

 Managing lice infestations requires a combination of treatment and preventative measures.
 Here’s a comprehensive approach:

-- Insect shampoos and sprays: Use products specifically designed for lice treatment in horses.
+• Insect shampoos and sprays: Use products specifically designed as lice treatment for horses.
 Follow the instructions carefully to ensure effective treatment.

-- Repeat treatments: Lice have a lifecycle that can span several weeks, so multiple treatments may be necessary to eradicate them completely.
+• Repeat treatments: Lice have a lifecycle that can span several weeks, so multiple lice horse treatments may be necessary to eradicate them completely.

 Preventative Measures

-Prevention is always better than cure, and several strategies can minimise the risk of lice infestations:
+Prevention is always better than cure, and several strategies and lice horse treatments can minimise the risk of lice infestations:

-When introducing new horses to your stable, quarantine them for at least two weeks.
-This period allows you to monitor and treat any lice infestations before they spread to other horses. -
+1. Quarantine New Arrivals: When introducing new horses to your stable, quarantine them for at least two weeks.
+This period allows you to monitor and treat any lice infestations before they spread to other horses.

-Regularly clean and disinfect barns, stables, and equipment.
-Ensure that bedding is frequently changed and thoroughly cleaned. -
+2. Maintain Cleanliness: Regularly clean and disinfect barns, stables, and equipment.
+Ensure that bedding is frequently changed and thoroughly cleaned.

-Stress can weaken a horse’s immune system, making it more susceptible to lice and other parasites.
-Ensure that your horse's living conditions are comfortable, with ample space and minimal stressors. -
+3. Reduce Stress: Stress can weaken a horse’s immune system, making it more susceptible to lice and other parasites.
+Ensure that your horse's living conditions are comfortable, with ample space and minimal stressors.

-Conduct regular health checks and grooming sessions.
-Early detection of lice can prevent an infestation from escalating. -
+4. Regular Health Checks: Conduct regular health checks and grooming sessions.
+Early detection of lice can prevent an infestation from escalating.

-Consider using products like lice repellents and insect sprays as preventative measures, especially during peak seasons. - carousel of lice control products.
+5. Use Lice Treatment for Horses: Consider using products like lice repellents and insect sprays as preventative measures, especially during peak seasons - carousel of lice control products.

-Lice in horses can be a significant issue, particularly during the summer months when conditions are favorable for these pests.
-By understanding the nature of lice, recognising the signs of infestation, and implementing both treatment and preventative strategies, horse owners can ensure their animals remain healthy and comfortable.
+Horse lice can be a significant issue, particularly during the summer months when conditions are favourable for these pests.
+By understanding the nature of lice, recognising the signs of infestation, and implementing both lice treatment for horses as well as preventative strategies, horse owners can ensure their animals remain healthy and comfortable.

 Regular grooming, environmental management, and proactive care are essential components of effective lice control.
 By taking these steps, you can protect your horses from the discomfort and health risks associated with lice infestations.